Andrica-Mabusela/workplace/README.md

 ## Usage
-open main.ipynb notebook and click on 'Run All' to run all the notebook cells
+open the notebook and click on 'Run All' to run all the notebook cells